We live today in an increasingly global community, one characterized by rapid, overlapping,

 globally and to locate our lives and experiences within this changing world.
 The International

-Studies Program takes on this task through its interdisciplinary curriculum, its co-curricular activities, and on-campus events.
+and Global Studies (IGS) program takes on this task through its interdisciplinary

-The International Studies Program is designed for students who are interested in studying
+The International and Global Studies Program is designed for students who are interested

-the relationships between global problems and regional dynamics or experiences from
+in studying the relationships between global problems and regional dynamics or experiences

-an interdisciplinary perspective.
-The Program has three aims:
+from an interdisciplinary perspective.
+The IGS Program has three aims:

 - Enrich students' comprehension and appreciation of the global human community through